mattermost/docs/source/deployment/ssl-client-certificate.rst

  - ``No required SSL certificate was sent``, something went wrong.
 Review the above steps and try again.
  - ``* error reading X.509 key or certificate file: Decryption has failed.``, make sure the passphrase is included together with the certificate, because curl doesn't prompt for it separately.

-7. Generate a PKCS12 file from the CA key and certificate, to install the certificate into your client machine for your browser to use.
+7. Generate a PKCS12 file from the CA key and certificate, to install the certificate into your client machine for your browser to use:

 .. code-block::